acairns/acairns.co.uk/_posts/accidental-intent-cancelling.md

 > [Most teams I meet have trouble with modeling behavior.
 They are more comfortable with modeling data.](https://twitter.com/yreynhout/status/1579750607992532993)

-If your application has a sufficiant level of complexity, it may be best to _"lift the conversation from being data-centric to behavour-centric"_.
+If your application has a sufficient level of complexity, it may be best to _"lift the conversation from being data-centric to behavour-centric"_.
 Instead of state changing being determined from the outside, issue instructions to the application instead.

 ## Why Intent Is Needed